Azure/commercial-marketplace-data-offer-accelerator/docs/PublisherDeployToAzure.md

 # Data Publisher - Deploy Resources to Azure

+### Deploy this to your Azure subscription

+There are 4 ways to deploy this ARM template from this repo to your Azure subscription as described below.

+1. Use the "Deploy to Azure" button to deploy using the Azure portal
+2. Clone this repo and deploy the template from your system
+3. Use PowerShell
+4. Use Azure CLI.

-This folder contains the technical artifacts that you can use to create the Azure services in your Azure tenant as a publisher.
+This folder contains the technical artifacts  you can use to create the Azure services in your Azure tenant as a publisher.

-### The dployment files
+### The deployment files
 ```
 This folder
 |